-A healthy holiday appetizer option that adds a pop of color and a touch of spice.
-It’s not hummus – it’s YUMmus.
+A healthy holiday or party appetizer that adds a pop of color and a touch of spice.
+Roasted Butternut Squash and Carrot Hummus – it’s YUMmus.

 For extra flavor, I roasted the butternut squash in the oven until caramelized but then right before I put them in, I had a thought: why not add carrots for a nice pop of color and touch of sweetness?
 I will tell you that I almost steamed the butternut squash and carrots to get them extra soft but I really wanted that caramelization because I’m partial to it but that is another option if you don’t want to roast them.